 These students may begin acting out, appear less focused, and possibly shut down.
 Also, to adults, youthful fear and anxiety may look like anger.

-Angry and defiant youth often have a significant history of unpleasant and painful experiences with other adults.
-Once humans perceive a reason to mistrust, we're neurobiologically wired to protect and defend.
-These students often mistrust adults, acting out or projecting negative emotion and shame with caring adults who stay connected, even during school or classroom conflicts and behavioral concerns.
-Love is the youth's powerful need, and many educators consistently provide for this need, so the thought of leaving these caring relationships can be terrifying.
+Angry and defiant youth often have a significant history of unpleasant or painful experiences with adults.
+Once humans perceive a reason to mistrust, we’re neurobiologically wired to protect and defend ourselves.
+These students often mistrust adults, acting out or projecting negative emotions and shame with caring adults who stay connected, even during school or classroom conflicts and behavioral concerns.
+Love is the youth’s powerful need, and many educators consistently provide for this need, so the thought of leaving these caring relationships can be terrifying.

-At another level, secondary students wonder and worry about year-end exams, portfolios, and the expectations of summer jobs, graduation, and adult responsibilities -- pressures thrust upon them over just a few months.
-Many high school seniors will be living on their own following graduation, possibly working an 8-5 job or moving to a new place for college, and their worlds will shift with unknown responsibilities.
+At another level, secondary students wonder and worry about year-end exams, portfolios, and the expectations of summer jobs, graduation, and adult responsibilities—pressures thrust upon them over just a few months.
+Many high school seniors will be living on their own following graduation, possibly working a full-time job or moving to a new place for college, and their worlds will shift with unknown responsibilities.

 Under significant stress, the brain becomes hyper vigilant, hyper focused, reactive, and emotional.
 When stress hijacks the emotional limbic brain, we are left in a survival response as the prefrontal cortex shuts down and turns off.
 The frontal lobe allows us to think through choices and consequences, plan, prioritize, problem solve, and emotionally regulate with focused attention.
 When a continuous stream of fear, anxiety, and worries seizes our frontal lobes, our ability to think through experiences and challenges is compromised.